 If you find a piece of lab equipment that is broken or otherwise needs attention, or you think someone is trying to steal or damage software or equipment, tell the lab attendant on duty.

 During my office hours, course-related matters will have first priority.
 Of course emergencies may come up, but Ill try to give advance notice of any changes to my hours.
 If Im not immersed in something else, Ill be glad to answer short questions whenever Im in my office, so feel free to drop by.
-Ill also make appointments for other times during the week, my schedule permitting.
+Ill also make appointments for other times during the week when I am on campus.

 Any student who feels s/he may need an accommodation based on the impact of a disability should contact the instructor privately to discuss the specific needs.
 Also contact the Disability Services Center at (949) 824-7494 as soon as possible to better ensure that such accommodations are implemented in a timely fashion.

-If you have a question or comment of a personal or private nature, please email your TA or the instructor directly, or see the appropriate party in person.
+If you have a question or comment of a personal or private nature, please email the instructor directly, or arrange to see me in person.

-Throughout the quarter, we post important messages of general interest to the ICS 21 announcements Web page.
+Throughout the quarter, we post messages of general interest to the ICS 23 announcements Web page.
 Be sure to read it regularly.